ErasmusTeam3A/ILE-Erasmus-Controller/README.md

-# ILE-Erasmus
+# ILE-Erasmus-Controller
 The ILE Erasmus app is targeted at students who are studying the anatomy of the female body.
-This repository contains the Ccntroller software for the Arduino MKR 1010 WiFi
+This repository contains the controller software for the Arduino MKR 1010 WiFi

 ### Installation
 - Clone the project.